KTH/kurs-pm-admin-web/README.md

 Application is fetching data from KURS-PM-API for:

 - Fetch course offerings which have a published course memo to sort per termin and filter course offerings fetched from KOPPS-API.

+- Fetch information about course memo file and course offering it saved for if user want to replace a published course memo file

 - [https://github.com/KTH/kurs-pm-api](https://github.com/KTH/kurs-pm-api)